digideskio/kapow-theme/README.md

 If this is the case you'll just need to get hold of the unminified JS and CSS assets from [Kapow Skeleton](https://github.com/mkdo/kapow-skeleton) so that you can process these with your own build tools.

 ## Installation

+**If you are planning on using the full Kapow! boilerplate for your next project, we have a [setup script](https://github.com/mkdo/kapow-setup) to help you get up and running *fast*.**

 **1)**.
 Rename the `kapow-theme` in this repo to match your desired theme name.